 Nikolai says it’s the inclusion of wine fermented and held in granite tanks which makes Gemstone Riesling so special.
 Granite is exceptional for stabilising temperature, tempering the heat generated by fermenting juice, storing the heat build-up and then returning it slowly when external temperatures drop, which all adds up to a wine with intense, mineral character.

 This year Giesen added its own new world winemaking twist to the centuries old tradition of winemaking with granite.
 During fermentation the original granite lids were used on the tanks which allowed air in, causing slight evaporation which added concentration to the wine.
 However, once fermentation stopped, Giesen replaced the traditional stone covers with floating stainless steel lids which the winemaking team specially designed.
 The new floating stainless steel lids stopped the passage of air which meant the wine retained its bright, clean fruit flavours.

 Nikolai says the 2018 Gemstone has exciting notes of luscious citrus blossom on the nose, opening out to a textured wine with balance, subtle sweetness, minerality and a long lingering character-filled finish.

-Gemstone by Giesen is widely available in fine wine retailers and supermarkets across New Zealand for $19.99 RRP.
+Giesen Gemstone Riesling is widely available in fine wine retailers and supermarkets across New Zealand.